 Independent site visits are anticipated to take approximately 12 months to complete.
-This time frame began as SCDHHS started its site visits on day settings in late January 2016.
+This time frame will begin once either SCDHHS or a contracted vendor is confirmed as the entity who will conduct the site visits.
+The site visits will start later than the provider self-assessment time frame.
+Site visits to day (non-residential) settings are anticipated to begin in January 2016.
 Site visits to residential settings are anticipated to begin in July 2016.
 Residential settings subject to SCDHHS HCB Settings Quality Review Process (see page 26) may have a site visit earlier than July 2016.

 Assessment review.
 SCDHHS will individually review all setting-specific assessments to determine if each setting is or is not in compliance.
 To determine the level of compliance or non-compliance, SCDHHS will use the data collected during both the provider self-assessment and the independent site visit assessment.